 The best outdoor gear

-Good outdoor gear is designed for functionality, reliability, lightweight and minimal pack size in mind.
-But is there the best outdoor gear for every conceivable occasion?
+The best gear is designed for functionality, reliability, lightweight and minimal pack size in mind.
+But is there actually such a thing as the ‘best outdoor gear’ for every conceivable occasion?
 No, not really.

-The best outdoor equipment depends primarily on the type of outdoor activity.
+What’s best and what you need depends primarily on the type of outdoor activity.
 It makes quite a difference whether you go hiking, or on a backpacking tour or even a multi-day trekking tour in extreme environments.

 The difference between hiking vs backpacking vs trekking